 Morel Mushroom Time!

-What exactly does a morel look like?
 The morel mushroom has a peaked cap, folded crevices, and is light beige in color – even though there are variations of the color including grays and yellows.
 The stalk has a flesh-like feel and appearance and while there are true morel mushrooms – safe to eat – there are also ‘false’ morels that can be toxic.
-The University of Illinois Extension has a great, simple explanation of the difference – check it out their Morel Mushroom blog – it will help you in determining what you need to be looking for.
+The University of Illinois Extension has a great, simple explanation of the difference – check it out their Morel Mushroom Hunting Blog – it will help you in determining what you need to be looking for.
 You could also buy a good mushroom guidebook – carry it with you – and go with an experienced mushroom hunter.
 Remember, there are many wild mushrooms out there so be careful and know your ‘shrooms – safety is key!

 One thing I found interesting while researching for this blog – the type of bag or container you take with you can make a difference in the future of mushrooms and mushroom hunting.
 Mesh bags are preferred over plastic ones to allow the spores to spread.

 So You’ve Pulled Your Tools Together and Have Found That Cluster of Morels- Did You Know There was a Way to Pick Them Too?

 The recommended method is to use a sharp knife to cut them off cleanly at the base.
 The ‘unspoken’ custom is to harvest all but one or two mushrooms, leaving the smaller ones for wildlife and future mushroom hunters.
 Morels can’t be stored for very long so most hunters will eat them the same day they are picked – ensuring the best flavor.

 One Very Important Thing to Keep in Mind When You Go Morel Mushroom Hunting- Avoid Trespassing!